-Do you ever wonder, "Will my children suffer because they have a working mother?
+Do you ever wonder, "Will my children suffer because they have a working parent?
 Will they be deprived?"
 The answer: That depends on what you believe and what you do.

 7 Ways to Help Your Child Feel Special